- Ducting Introduction

 There is always someone who will bring up the concerns about duct static potentially causing an explosion when you use PVC pipe.
 PVC pipe is an excellent insulator that will build up a static charge, particularly in a dry cold climate.
 Although that charge can shock you, the experts say it is not ample to cause an explosion in hobbyist based systems.
 Dr. Rod Cole wrote an excellent article in Fine Woodworking that debunked the static myth with PVC pipe.
 He also posted that article on a woodworking forum and gave me permission to include a link to his article.
 If you are still concerned, go read his information.
 Dr. Rod Cole has some excellent additional information on grounding PVC on his site: Dr. Rod Cole on Grounding PVC (Click here).

-Explosion or not, getting a good zap while next to a sharp blade or cutter can be plenty dangerous, so if you live in a dry climate and chose to use PVC, you might want to seriously consider grounding your ducting.
-Running a single grounded wire around the outside of your PVC that also attaches to the metal coil spring inside your flex hose helps if you ground that wire both at your machine and your blower.
+Explosion or not, getting a good zap while next to a sharp blade or cutter can be plenty dangerous, so if you live in a dry climate and chose to use PVC, you might want to seriously consider protecting yourself.
+We cannot ground PVC because it is an insulator, so all we can do is provide a way to bleed of static before it builds to unhealthy levels.
+Most do something which works poorly which is to run a single grounded wire around the outside of your PVC.
+If done right that wire also attaches to the metal coil spring inside your flex hose then you ground that wire both at your machine and your blower.
 However in dry climates, static can be a real pain around tools and doing a better job of grounding your dust collection piping is worth doing.
-As I said before most grounding approaches do not work well at all and often lead to plugged pipes.
+As I said before most grounding approaches do not work well at all and most attempts to put metal inside our ducts leads to plugged pipes.
 Here is a workable solution shared by one of the many contributors to this site.
 Thanks for sharing Brent!

 Brent Dugan was the Maintenance Supervisor/Plant Engineer for a large 'Meltblown' polypropylene manufacturer (oil sorbents) for 9 years.
 He shared his way to eliminate those nasty static shocks, "Our product was plastic and our conveying systems both air and mechanical were plastic.
 Polypropylene fibers traveling through 3" or 4" PVC piping creates massive amounts of static electricity.
 Our problem was so severe that we had sparks jumping 1 1/4" from our piping that would leave burn marks on your skin.
 Our employees dreaded working with the equipment.
 We tried all of the available methods you proposed and more; e.g., wire inside, wire outside, wrapped wire outside, etc. We spent quite a bit of my company's money to try and solve the problem with consultants and experts all to no avail.